getumbrel/umbrel/README.md

 <br />

 Here are some of the apps available in the Umbrel App Store.
-For the complete list of apps, please see the [umbrel-apps](https://github.com/getumbrel/umbrel-apps) repository.
+For the complete list of apps, please see the [umbrel-apps](https://github.com/getumbrel/umbrel-apps) repository or visit [apps.umbrel.com](https://apps.umbrel.com/).

 - [Bitcoin Node](https://github.com/getumbrel/umbrel-bitcoin) — Run your personal node powered by Bitcoin Core
 - [Bitfeed](https://github.com/bitfeed-project/bitfeed) — A beautiful mempool visualizer and block explorer